Contents

 Microphone is your input (the audio device that's collecting your audio when you speak.)

-Ringtone is your output for incoming ringtones as well as sound effects (the audio device that projects when you receive an incoming call, initiate a call or you click on a number on the dialpad.
-To mute some of these, learn more about our quiet mode setting [link])
+Ringtone is your output for incoming ringtones as well as sound effects (the audio device that projects when you receive an incoming call, initiate a call or you click on a number on the dial pad.

 Speaker is your output for incoming audio (the audio device that's projecting your callee's audio.)